MicrosoftDocs/memdocs/sccm/develop/reference/sum/sms_updatecategoryinstance-server-wmi-class.md

 ms.collection: M365-identity-device-management
 ---
 # SMS_UpdateCategoryInstance Server WMI Class
-The `SMS_UpdateCategoryInstance` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in System Center Configuration Manager, that represents a software-update-specific `SMS_CategoryInstance Server WMI Class` object available on the site.
+The `SMS_UpdateCategoryInstance` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents a software-update-specific `SMS_CategoryInstance Server WMI Class` object available on the site.

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.